 Once you have all of the relevant tax codes set up, to allocate those within a channel you would double click on the channel in the list and select the VAT tab.
 The tax codes set here are defaults per region, and can be overwritten by other factors such as product tax code or country tax code.

-Tax codes in the channel VAT table relate to income from:
+VAT rates in the channel VAT table relate to income from:

 - Sales